 The video below will give you an idea about the muscles that an Elliptical trainer works on.Note: If you want more work to be done on your muscles while working on either the Recumbent bike or Elliptical trainer, then we advise you to increase the resistance levels.
 If the resistance levels are set to be quite low, then a sufficient amount of work won’t be done on your muscles, this, in turn, will have an insignificant effect.

 Q3: Is a Recumbent bike or an Elliptical trainer more effective when it comes to shedding some pounds?

 A3: Both these workout equipment will help you in losing weight.
 But the amount of weight you lose will depend on at what intensity you’re prepared to workout.

-The table below depicts the amount of calories you’ll burn upon the usage of an Exercise bike and an elliptical bike.
+The table below depicts the number of calories you’ll burn upon the usage of an Exercise bike and an elliptical bike.

-Working out on an Elliptical bike will result in 15% more calories to be burnt.
+Working out on an Elliptical bike will result in 15% more calories burnt.
 However, what tends to be the ultimate determining factor is the intensity at which you are working out.
 If you carry out a high-intensity workout on a recumbent bike in comparison with a low-intensity workout on an elliptical trainer, then the Recumbent bike will cause you to shed more weight.
-All in all, if you take everything into consideration while maintaining similar conditions during workout sessions on either of these equipments.
+All in all, if you consider everything while maintaining similar conditions during workout sessions on either of this equipment.
 The Elliptical bike has the upper hand as it targets more muscle groups, resulting in more calories to be burned in the process.

 You will be able to understand how to make use of an elliptical trainer when you are recovering from a knee injury upon going through the video below.